kodekote/gtkregextester/README.md

 # gtkregextester
-A tool to test regular expressions against target strings for Linux operating systems (or any system that support GTK 3).
+A tool to test regular expressions against target strings for Linux operating systems (or any system that supports GTK 3).

 Aside from being useful, this code showcases several poorly-documented features of GTK 3 that may be of interest to some.
 Namely: